EdMHill/EdMHill.github.io/_research/covid-19.md

 I was also a participant of the [Scientific Pandemic Influenza Group on Modelling, Operational subgroup (SPI-M-O)](https://www.gov.uk/government/publications/scientific-advisory-group-for-emergencies-sage-coronavirus-covid-19-response-membership/list-of-participants-of-sage-and-related-sub-groups){:target="_blank"} of the [Scientific Advisory Group for Emergencies (SAGE)](https://www.gov.uk/government/organisations/scientific-advisory-group-for-emergencies){:target="_blank"}, providing advice (based on infectious disease modelling and epidemiology) on scientific matters related to the UK’s response to the COVID-19 pandemic.

-Listed below are associated peer-reviewed publications and preprints, split into ten broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, households, immune escape, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.
+Listed below are associated peer-reviewed publications and preprints, split into eleven broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, households, immune escape, impact on other pathogens, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.

 **Contact tracing mobile apps**
 * [The effect of notification window length on the epidemiological impact of COVID-19 contact tracing mobile applications.][app_notif_window_paper]{:target="_blank"}<br/>